 According to the Pennsylvania Medical Society, there were 102 medical malpractice cases tried to a jury in Pennsylvania in 2017.
 The majority of awards in plaintiff verdicts were between $1M and $5M and the two largest awards were between $5M and $10M.
-Mercer County medical malpractice attorneys know that many medical malpractice cases go unreported for a number of reasons including the fact that the subject is intimidating and complicated, especially for patients who trust their doctors and have no medical background.
+Medical malpractice attorneys know that many medical malpractice cases go unreported for a number of reasons including the fact that the subject is intimidating and complicated, especially for patients who trust their doctors and have no medical background.

 Simply described, medical malpractice occurs when a medical professional’s negligence causes injuries to a patient.
 Often when a patient sustains injuries after a procedure or treatment, medical professionals explain injuries away as a side effect, risk of treatment, or plain bad luck.
 Of course that is true some of the time, but how does a patient know when doctors are telling the truth or when their injuries are actually caused by a doctor’s negligence?
 If this is the situation you have found yourself in, it is time to consult with a medical malpractice attorney who has the experience and knowledge to review and assess the strength of your case.

 In order to prove medical malpractice, it is necessary to establish the following three elements:

 - Doctor patient relationship – Medical professionals owe a duty of care to their patients, which is why it is necessary to prove that a relationship existed.
 This is typically easy to prove by showing that a patient went to an appointment and was treated by the medical professional.
 Once it is proved that the medical professional owed the plaintiff a duty of care, it is time to move on to negligence.